 The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on uses of ciprofloxacin in people with HIV.

 - Pseudomonas , which is a bacterial respiratory

-- Certain bacterial infections, including salmonellosis (also known as infection), , and .
+- Certain bacterial intestinal infections, including salmonellosis, , and

 The recommended uses may not always be consistent with FDA-approved uses of ciprofloxacin.
 See the guidelines for complete information on recommended uses of ciprofloxacin recommended in the guidelines.
 Some recommended uses, such as uses in certain rare circumstances, may have been omitted.

 What should I tell my health care provider before taking ciprofloxacin?